markuman/tinywebdis/README.md

     >

-At least, this is the very first version and needs some improvements ...whitespaces in keys or unicode stuff can be a problem which possibly can easy be solved using lua 5.3.x only _( ignore, returned_string, errorcode = utf8.codes(returned_resp_string) )_
+`tinywebdis` is in an early developement stage. special characters can be a problem.
+Maybe it can be easily solved using lua 5.3.x only _( ignore, returned_string, errorcode = utf8.codes(returned_resp_string) )_